tlienart/SimonCoste.github.io/posts/diffusion.md

 +++

 These are my own notes for the formulation of the celebrated Denoising Diffusion Probabilistic Models; they're intended for mathematicians, hence the notations and style is quite different than in the original papers.
-In particular, I completely formulate everything as a continuous stochastic problem, then only in the end discretize the theoretical losses.
+In particular, I completely formulate everything as a continuous-time problem, then only in the end explain how to discretize the theoretical losses or the generative models.
 This is exactly the opposite to what was done in the papers.

-References will be added soon.
+A special attention is given to the differences between ODE sampling and SDE sampling.

 \tableofcontents